nosas/blog/deep_learning_python/ch2/article.md

 And that's it!
 It sounds complicated when all the keywords are used, but we firmly understand that it's simply matrix multiplication, addition, subtraction, and derivatives.

+---
+## Summary

+- *Tensors* form the foundation of modern machine learning systems.
+They come in various flavors of `rank`, `shape`, and `dtype`.

+- We can manipulate numerical tensors via *tensor operations*: addition, tensor product, or element-wise multiplication.
+In general, everything in deep learning is comparable to a geometric transformation.

+- Deep learning models consist of sequences of simple tensor operations, parameterized by *weights*, which are tensors themselves.
+The weights of a model are where the model's "knowledge" is stored.

+- *Learning* means finding a set of values for the model's weights such that the *loss score* is minimized for a given batch of training data samples.

+- Learning happens by drawing random batches of data samples and their targets, and computing the gradient of the model parameters with respect to the batch's loss score.
+The model's parameters are then moved - the magnitude of which is determined by the learning rate - in the opposite direction from gradient.
+This is called *mini-batch stochastic gradient descent*.

+- The entire learning process is made possible by the fact that all tensor operations in neural networks are differentiable, making it possible to apply the chain rule of derivation.
+The chain rule of derivation allows us to find the gradient function mapping the current parameters and current batch of data to a gradient value.
+This is called *backpropagation*.

+- Two key concepts we'll see frequently in future chapters are *loss* and *optimizers*.
+    - The *loss* is the quantity we'll attempt to minimize during training, so it should represent a measure of success for the task we're trying to solve.
+    - The *optimizer* specifies the exact way in which the gradient of the loss will be used to update parameters.